Summary of licences

 A person carries on business as a scrap metal dealer if one of the following applies:

 - They carry on a business which consists wholly or partly in buying or selling scrap metal, whether or not the metal is sold in the form in which it was bought

 - They carry on business as a motor salvage operator

-Scrap metal licence
+Scrap metal includes:

 Types of licence

-To operate as a collector in several different local authorities areas you will have to get a separate licence from each authority.
-A collectors licence does not authorise the licensee to operate a site.
+To operate as a collector in several different local council areas, you will have to obtain a separate licence from each council.

 In addition to a site or collectors licence, you may need to obtain the following: